Updated January 16, 2021

 How To Get Guardianship of An Elderly Parent

-The process of getting guardianship of your father is not a simple one and it varies from state to state.
+The legal process of getting guardianship of your senior loved one is not a simple one and it varies from state to state.

 Although it varies, you will generally follow these steps:

-The first step in getting guardianship of your father is filing a petition with the court.
-In this petition, you’ll generally have to cover the following information:
+The first step in getting guardianship of an elder is filing a petition with the court.
+In this petition, you will generally have to cover the following information:

 - Explain why you are requesting guardianship